thtrieu/darkflow/README.md

 ...
 ```

-Imagine design a deep net with such an ease!
-Many thanks to the Darknet author :) Currently, `darktf` is built to sufficiently run YOLO.
-For other net structures (to be exact, for other types of layers/ops that is not presented in YOLO), new code will be added, but with a lot of ease - it should be!
-In fact, one can always add a whole new framework to `darktf` without much knowledge about its internal working, take a look at `./yolo/`.
+Imagine design a deep net with such ease!
+Many thanks to the Darknet author.
+Currently, `darktf` is built to sufficiently run YOLO.
+For other net structures, new code will be added.
+Take a look at `./yolo/` to see how this task should be quite simple.

 Regarding bridging Darknet and Tensorflow, there are currently some available repos online such as [_this_](https://github.com/sunshineatnoon/Darknet.keras) and [_this_](https://github.com/gliese581gg/YOLO_tensorflow).
 Unfortunately, they only provide hard-coded routines that allows translating YOLO's full/small/tiny configurations from Darknet to Tensorflow, and only for testing (forward pass).
 The awaited training part is still not committed.